swiftlang/swift-evolution/proposals/0498-runtime-demangle.md

 public func demangle(_ mangledName: String) -> String?
 ```

 The demangling function supports all valid Swift symbols.
-Valid Swift symbols begin with the following prefixes:
+Valid Swift 5.0 and later symbols begin with `$s` (preceded by an optional platform-specific prefix).

-- Swift 3, and below: `_T`
-- Swift 4: `_T0`
-- Swift 4.x: `$S`
-- Swift 5+: `$s`

-The demangle function will also attempt to decode mangled C++ symbols which can be identified by the the `_Z` prefix.

 And an overload which accepts an `UTF8Span` into which the demangled string can be written: